ae-dschorsaanjo/jaki-pona/jaki_pona-en.md

 ## Negation and Order of Modifiers

-Negation is almost exclusively expressed by using the word `ala` which is a modifier in this use.
+Negation is almost exclusively expressed by using the word `ala` which is a *modifier* in this use.

-Modifiers usually do not have a fixed order as it is context dependent, but generally speaking `ala` would be the last modifier in a noun phrase or a modifier group (see [Advanced Grammar](#advanced-grammar)), only followed by the possessor (theoreticaly; this is rather rare).
-It is up to debate whether negation would be placed in front of or after numbers since they usually do not used together.
+Modifiers usually do not have a fixed order as it is context dependent, but generally `ala` would be the *last modifier* in a *noun phrase* or a *modifier group* (see [Advanced Grammar](#advanced-grammar)), only followed by the possessor (theoreticaly; this is rather rare).
+However, its placement *may vary* depending on what and how we want to emphasize or connote.

+> mi loje ala. | I am not red.
+> mi ala li loje. | Not-I is red.
+> ona ala li loje ala. | Not-it is not-red.
+> mi moku e pan ala. | I am not eating bread.
+> ona li tawa tomo ala. | She is going not-home.
+> ona li tawa ala tomo. | She is not going home.
+> ona li wile ala tawa tomo. | It does not want want to go home.
+> ona li wile e tomo tawa ala. | She does not want a car.
+> ni li kili laso ala. | This is not a blue fruit.
+> ni li kili ala laso. | This is a blue thing \[that is not a fruit].
+> mi lon ala ma Amelica. | I am not in the Americas.
+> mi lon ma Amelica ala. | I am in not the Americas \[but somewhere else].

 ## Prepositions and Conjunctions